user18130814200115-2/groffscripts/data/README.md

 the preferred install path is `~/.local/share/groff/`.

 Keep in mind that this is not a default groff path.
-To allow groff to call modules in this path, you need to source the `environemnt` file in your shell's `env` file (for instance `.zshenv` or `.bashrc`).
+To allow groff to call modules in this path, you need to source the `environment` file in your shell's `env` file (for instance `.zshenv` or `.bashrc`).
 This file also presets the groff compiler to use utf-8 encoding and the -Tpdf output device.